History of Medicine

 By appointment only.

-The American Society for Artificial Internal Organs consists of over 1,400 Members.
-The Membership is a diverse group of specialists from 40 different countries with over 30 different professional degrees.
+The American Society for Artificial Internal Organs consists of over 700 Members.
+The Membership is a diverse group of specialists from 23 different countries with over 30 different professional degrees.
 These individuals represent government, universities, industry, private hospitals and independent research groups.
-The areas of Nephrology, Biomaterials and Cardiopulmonary devices are heavily represented as well as numerous other specialized interests.
-The ASAIO mission statement is to promote the development, application and awareness of organ technologies that enhance quality and duration of life.
+The areas of Nephrology, Biomaterials and Cardiopulmonary Devices are heavily represented as well as numerous other specialized interests.
+The ASAIO's mission is to provide a forum that globally and collaboratively promotes the development of innovative medical device technology at the crossroads of science, engineering, and medicine.

 Collections